- About Us

 Jason Gaboury serves as regional director for InterVarsity’s undergraduate ministry in New York and New Jersey.
 He has worked for InterVarsity for 19 years and contributed to two InterVarsity Press books, Drama Team Handbook and Drama Team Sketchbook.
 He and his wife, Sophia, have two children and live in New York City.

-Image by Image by twentyonehundred team members Matt Kirk.
+Image by Image by twentyonehundred team member Matt Kirk.